 The Tara Canyon in rural, eastern Bosnia

 None-the-less, with no reason to think that we would face any problems so long as we followed advice, we packed our bags on 31st May 2018 and set off!

 Preparing for Bosnia-Herzegovina was not the simplest task.
-One Bosniak we met in Sarajevo said, “only the strong willed visit Bosnia”.
+One Bosnian we met in Sarajevo told us, “only the strong willed visit Bosnia”.
 True to form, three main issues arose before we had even started.

 Firstly, entering the country.
 Whilst the days of military blockades are long gone, it’s still surprisingly difficult to enter Bosnia-Herzegovina directly by plane, at least from the UK.
 The airports in Sarajevo, Mostar and Tuzla are small and the UK lacks direct flights to any for the majority of the year.
 Therefore, we decided to follow a similar route to our 2017 journey, renting a car in Croatia, this time in Split, and pay to drive across the border.